New TBx Director Luke Diamond

-Songs of Orpheus – the Male Choir of Tucson, 45 members, founded by Grayson Hirst in 1991 and still directed by him
+Sons of Orpheus – the Male Choir of Tucson, 45 members, founded by Grayson Hirst in 1991 and still directed by him.

-The Summer Chorus, established eight years ago, about 45 male and female vocalists, directed by Terrie Ashbaugh
+The Summer Chorus, established eight years ago, about 45 male and female vocalists, directed by Keith Avery.

 Call back for information on our services and expertise.